MacyMcAnally/Java_Collections_Examples/README.md

 ## List
 In the List interface, it allows duplicate elements in the List and containers the insertion order.
 There are few classes that implements List interface:
 - ArrayList:
+  - Dynamic - Array (Increase the size by 50%)
+  - Compare to LinkedList, it is slower on inserting elements in the ArrayList
+  - Compare to LinkedList, it is faster on searching elements (becasue of the index)
   - Methods includes: add(), remove(), set(), contains(), sublist(), ....
   - Examples can be found in the package 'list' => ArrayListExample
 - LinkedList:
+  - Double - LinkedList
+  - Utilize nodes
+  - Compare to ArrayList, it performs faster on inserting elements in the LinkedList
+  - Compare to ArrayList, it performs slower on searching elements
   - Methods:
   - Examples can be found in the package 'list' => LinkedListExample
 - etc